This guide is for folks who are new to using GitHub and git, and also perhaps new to terminal usage (bash or zsh) in general.

 Generate an access token, then enter your password, and you will be at the access token generation form

-Finally, enable repo access, optionally set an expiration date and note on what it's about, and then paste in the password.
+repo to enable repo access, optionally set an expiration date and add a note to yourself (description), and then paste in the password.
 Note that there is no way to ever recover this password again if you do not save it, meaning you should delete old ones and generate a new one if you ever lose it!

 Consider saving a personal access token somewhere safe, such as a password manager.
 Or, you can always just generate a new one every time, although that can be tedious.